How to Prepare Pets for a Return to Work

 For one reason or another, many of us are leaving the home more often these days.
 Our offices may be opening up, our kids may be headed back to school, or maybe a combination of both.

-Either way, if you’ve got furry friends at home, it poses a problem — or at least serves as a source of anxiety.
+Either way, if you’ve got furry friends at home, it poses a problem — or at least serves as a source of separation anxiety.

 It’s true: Many pets have become accustomed to having their humans home 24-7.
 So leaving them alone for eight to 10 hours a day (if you commute)?
 It can be quite stressful for both pet and owner.
+This separation usually affects dogs and dog owners more than it does with cats.

 7 ways to help your pet adjust to you leaving the house